asifmuntasir/hungry-monsters/README.md

 # Title-Info
-> JavaScript API project called "Hungry-Monster"
+> JavaScript API project called "Hungry-Monster".
+It was designed and developmented by doing JavaScript DOM Manipulation.
+I've gained many trick & tips from this project.

 ## Bulit With
 - HTML